Gaprio

 Gaprio is built for organizations where coordination is the invisible job that everyone does and nobody accounts for.

 If you manage a team across multiple tools and regularly find yourself either chasing updates or being the person who "just keeps track of everything", Gaprio is built around your problem.
-If you're a founder or operations leader who's tried to solve this with better tooling and found that better tooling isn't actually the answer, we'd especially like to hear from you.

 What We're Asking